wootfish/eli.sohl.com/drafts/obsidian.md

-In addition, it'd be cool to add more functionality to the shapes we have (for example, there's no reason why we couldn't, say, support vector math with Line instances - cross products could be useful for constructing perpendicular lines at arbitrary angles from the coordinate axes).
+In addition, it'd be cool to add more functionality to the shapes we have (for example, there's no reason why we couldn't, say, support vector math with Line instances, and I can think of a few situations where that could be really useful).
 Again, I've just been adding things as I need them, so there's plenty left to do here.

 ## Flexibility

 Currently we're letting `pySMT` decide what solver to use.
 It might be a good idea to let the user override this behavior.
-I don't know enough about solvers to have strong opinions here, but would be very interested to hear other folks' takes on this.
+I don't know enough about solvers to have strong opinions here; I would be very interested to hear other folks' takes on this.

 ## drawSvg